Amazon Bedrock Provider

 Guardrails

-You can use the bedrock provider metadata to utilize Amazon Bedrock Guardrails:
+You can use the bedrock provider options to utilize Amazon Bedrock Guardrails:

 const result = await generateText({